 Fleur de Villiers

-Publications include Professional Secrecy in South Africa (OUP, 1982); Bridge or Barricade?
-(Jonathan Ball, 1983); Apartheid – Capitalism or Socialism (Institute of Economic Affairs, London 1986) and numerous articles in The Times, the Times Educational Supplement, and British and American journals.
+Fleur is the author of Professional Secrecy in South Africa (OUP, 1982); Bridge or Barricade?
+(Jonathan Ball, 1983); and Apartheid – Capitalism or Socialism (Institute of Economic Affairs, London 1986).